OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 Gross Income minus Gross Expenses = NOI

 NOI tells you how much income is left over after paying for everyday short-term rental expenses.
-It is a critical figure when calculating how much is available for paying equity partners and lenders.
+Calculating how much is available to pay equity partners and lenders is critical.

-The best short-term rental investor is one who assigns about five percent of their income to cover unexpected small and large costs.
-The amount also ensures that you are ready for any emergency major repair jobs.
+The best short-term rental investor assigns about five percent of their income to cover unexpected small and large costs.
+The amount also ensures you are ready for emergency major repair jobs.
 Be sure to set the percentage depending on the current condition of your property.

 NOI minus CapEx Funds = Adjusted NOI